One of the First

 Temperature and Lighting

-It is important to create a thermal gradient ( a warm side and a cool side) in the cage/enclosure.
-This can be done with an appropriately sized Zilla Heat Mat adhered to the bottom of the tank on one side.
+It is important to create a thermal gradient (a warm side and a cool side) in the cage/enclosure.
+This can be done with an appropriately sized Zilla Heat Mat adhered to the bottom of the tank on one side and proper lighting.
 Ideal temperatures for Bearded Dragons range from 75-80°F on the cool side and 85-95°F on the warm side.
 Provide a 100-110 F basking area on the warm side.
 Bearded Dragons also require UVB lighting to thrive and be healthy.
 Using a Zilla Heat & UVB Fixture with a Zilla 50W Mini Halogen bulb and a Zilla Desert Series 50 UVB Bulb will provide the correct heat and UVB needed for your Bearded Dragon.
 Without UVB, Bearded Dragons can develop Metabolic Bone Disease (MBD) resulting in deformations and eventual death.
 Make sure to place the light over the side with the heat mat to help create that warm side of the thermal gradient.
 Spot clean the enclosure for urates, feces and uneaten food at least twice per week.
 Every 3 months, remove all substrate in order to clean and disinfect the tank and décor.

 Feeding / Diet